Expert Flute Repairs

 We do not offer partial repairs.
-To honor the warranty associated with your repair we address everything your instrument currently needs.
+As part of our Standard Service Guarantee, or limited manufacturer's warranty on new instruments, we address everything your instrument currently needs.
 We want to avoid you needing an additional repair that could have been avoided.
 Bear in mind that technicians can find issues that even the best performer may not see.

 How much will it cost?

-For non-warranty repairs, our standard rates are listed above.
+For non-warranty repairs, or repairs not covered under our Standard Service Guarantee, our standard rates are listed above.
 Working with the repair manager, an initial assessment can be identified and pre-approved to help expedite the process.
 Once a technician sees the instrument in person, we would communicate if any deviation from the assessment is necessary.

 How often should I get my instrument repaired?